yellows8/wmb-asm/trunk/wc24decrypt/README.txt

 The mod/key filename can be excluded if the content is not encrypted.
 The content.bin filename can be a http(s) URL to download and decrypt.

+Source is available on SVN at http://wmb-asm.googlecode.com/svn/trunk/wc24decrypt/

 Credits:
-patchmii-core refrence for Mike Scott's rijndeal.c
+Mike Scott for his rijndeal.c